 On July 19, 2022, the City approved MDOT's Transportation Alternatives Application for 5th Street Pedestrian Improvements, Surface Transportation Block Grant Program.
-The Total project cost is estimated to be \$1,825,280.03, with the federal share being \$1,382,787.90, and Lowndes County participation being \$442,492.13, which the City will reimburse.
+The Total project cost is estimated to be \$1,825,280, with the federal share being \$1,382,788, and Lowndes County participation being \$442,492, which the City will reimburse.

 On December 20, 2022 the City authorized its counsel to make demand upon Cooper Marine & Timberlands in the amount of \$4,215,097 in exchange for a release and settlement agreement, an assignment of the City's claims against Max Marine, LLC to Cooper Cooper Marine & Timberlands accepted the terms of the City's settlement demand, and on January 31, 2023 the City approved an emergency repair of the bridge for \$4,019,597.00, and an assignment of the City's claims against Max Marine to Cooper Marine & Timberlands; and execution of a release and settlement agreement ending the litigation.
-As of the report date, the City had not received the settlement proceeds.
+On January 31, 2023, the City approved a settlement of \$4,215,097, which was received on February 21, 2023.